 You’ve probably seen them all over the internet claiming that you can make some insane amount of money in 30 days doing nothing.

-They tend to also flash pictures of stacks of cash, cars, mansions, and of course all of the vacations they take all over the world.
+They also tend to flash pictures of stacks of cash, cars, mansions, and of course all of the vacations they take all over the world.

 I kind of cringe when I see them flaunt this stuff, sort of like the celebrities who live non-stop jet-set lives and constantly post about it online.

-They are so out of touch with most people who are really struggling to pay for life, due to the high costs of literally everything.
+They are so out of touch with most people who are struggling to pay for life, due to the high costs of literally everything.

 Sometimes though, things are not always what they seem…